badbod99/in-memory-store/README.md

 7. Remove all items (1-10,000) from each index

 ** RBIndex omitted and library does not contain functions suitable for range searches.
+** Unfortunately AVL does not include lt/gte.
+It does provide range, but calls a function for each entry, so very slow.
+AVL could potentially be entended to include native range return.

 ## Different index types tested
 * HashIndex - Backed by a javascript Map object.
 Insert and Read is